bias-mia/bias-mia.github.io/submission/index.md

 ## Submission

-Abstract submissions are due February 10th, AoE (Submission tool TBD)
+Abstract submissions are due February 10th, AoE ([Click here to go to CMT](https://cmt3.research.microsoft.com/BIAS2023))

 Authors will be notified by February 24th, 2023.